Religious Education

 Implementation

-All schools are required by law to teach RE at Key Stage 1 and Key Stage 2 and at Rufford Park we follow the Leeds Agreed Syllabus 2019 (Believing and Belonging).
+All schools are required by law to teach RE.
+In Key Stage 1 and Key Stage 2 at Rufford Park we follow the Leeds RE Agreed Syllabus 2024-29 (Believing and Belonging).
+In Reception year RE is taught through the EYFS Framework(2023) with reference to the Leeds Agreed Syllabus.

 Click here to read the document in full.

-To achieve a broad and balanced curriculum, the syllabus is built around three aims.
+To achieve a broad and balanced understanding of religions and other world views, the syllabus is built around six learning pathways.
 RE should ensure that all pupils:

-• Investigate the beliefs and practices of religions and other world views.
+- Develop understanding of the beliefs and practices of religions and other world views to encourage empathy and tolerance of diversity.

 The statutory requirement is for 1 hour per week of RE teaching time which may be taught flexibly through weekly lessons, topics, assemblies, blocked pieces of work to fit with our school curriculum and our Spiritual, Moral, Social and Cultural Development, as well as key dates and celebrations.
 Lessons may feature written work, discussion, research, stories, role play and artwork and are accessible to all children.